TerranEncounter-cq/ECE445_ChipDispenser/notebooks/Qi/README.md

 - Conducted tests on the User Terminal.
 - Finished Storage subsystem and conducted tests.
 - Monitored the Power subsystem during operation.

+This week, I conducted comprehensive tests on the solenoids and lasers, using a total of 360 chips for each test to ensure their reliability and performance.
+The results will inform our next steps in refining these components.

 ---